40 Data Science Interview Questions

 What's the best way to prepare for a Data Science interview?

 Seeking out a mentor or other expert in your field is a great way to prepare for a Data Science interview.
 They can provide you with valuable insights and advice on how to best present yourself during the interview.
-Additionally, practicing your responses to common interview questions can help you feel more confident and prepared on the day of the interview.
+Additionally, joining a session or Data Science workshop can help you gain the skills and knowledge you need to succeed.

 Can you explain the difference between supervised and unsupervised learning?